rippedpiracy/docs/Utilities/Misc.md

 *<small>A [Guides](https://www.videohelp.com/guides) section is also available with walkthroughs on various uses of these Tools.</small>*

 [**Awesome Linux Software**](https://luong-komorebi.github.io/Awesome-Linux-Software) & [**Awesome Linux Software v2**](https://www.fossmint.com/awesome-linux-software) - A collection of Linux applications and tools for any Users/Developers.

+[**Are We Anti-Cheat Yet?**](https://areweanticheatyet.com/) - A comprehensive and crowd-sourced list of games using anti-cheats and their compatibility with GNU/Linux or Wine/Proton.

 [**r/Piracy**](https://www.reddit.com/r/Piracy/wiki/megathread) - The [r/Piracy](https://piracy.reddit.com) Megathread. **No longer maintained.**
 [**r/FREEMEDIAHECKYEAH**](https://www.reddit.com/r/FREEMEDIAHECKYEAH/wiki/index/) - A Wiki by the FMHY community, they also have a [guides](https://fmhy.tk/guides) section.